 So you’ve just gotten pre-approval and have finalized your budget.
 Congratulations!
-Now it’s time to find a new place to live!
-If you’re trying to narrow down your search for the ultimate dream house, it’s crucial to specify which amenities you can’t live without and those you can.
+Now it’s time to find a new place to live If you’re trying to narrow down your search for the ultimate dream house, it’s crucial to specify which amenities you can’t live without and those you can.
 Often we hear people make broad statements when it comes to finding new digs, but buying a house is far more significant than deciding what to eat for dinner on a Friday night.
-Here, we’ll consider a few things when creating a wish list.
+Here, we’ll consider a few things when creating your dream house wish list.

 Before scheduling walk-throughs and realtor meetings, you’ll want to dig into the nitty-gritty.
 Defining characteristics of a dream house are different depending on who is buying, so there is a wide range of questions.
 What constitutes a large home?
 What’s the oldest house you’re willing to call home?
 Rural, suburban, or urban location?
 The possible inquiries are seemingly endless.
 Still, it’s critical to answer these questions before making such a life-changing commitment.